hashobject/perun.io/resources/guides/getting-started.md

 Admittedly it is a very basic website but let's recap what we've done:

-1. Instead of writing our complete website in HTML we only define it's "frame" or layout in Hiccup/HTML.
+1. Instead of writing our complete website in HTML we only define its "frame" or layout in Hiccup/HTML.
 For the actual content of our website we use a specific language (Markdown) making it much easier to write and edit content.
 1. Because an HTML file is generated for each Markdown file it's trivial to add new pages.

 ## Step 4: Adding more pages and a real server